top of page

 There will be an internal rationalisation of the current offerings because payroll development for multiple products (like-for-like) is a substantial cost and will not improve.

 Consolidation will be a problematic process in ensuring the target markets of these existing products (features and functionality) are supported and, in the process, not alienating their current customers.
-Also, due to the necessary expense of ongoing payroll development, there may be instances where DSPs who currently offer Accounting solutions in which payroll is bundled, decide to provide it separately.
-This change will allow for an increase in the subscription to cover development costs without adversely affecting their Accounting subscribers.
+Also, due to the necessary expense of ongoing payroll development, there may be instances where DSPs who currently offer Accounting solutions in which payroll is bundled decide to provide it separately.
+This change will allow for an increase in subscriptions to cover development costs without adversely affecting their accounting subscribers.

 Developing payroll software is expensive and requires substantial resources and extensive knowledge of the regulators' requirements.